Bishop Patrick’s Themes

 With a greater recognition of, and openness to, the help, guidance, and inspiration of the Holy Spirit, we can all become Missionary Disciples; faith-filled, joyful, and outward-looking Christians.
 At Our Lady of Good Counsel, we are Missionary Disciples when we bear witness to His love through our service of our brothers and sisters, especially those most in need.
 Our pupils are always incredibly generous, and we are delighted to be able to support a range of charities throughout the year.

-The theme of Missionary Discipleship will be our focus from 7th January 2026 until the end of Ordinary Time (28th November 2026).
+The theme of Missionary Discipleship is our current focus from 7th January 2026 until the end of Ordinary Time (28th November 2026).

 Sacred spaces to encounter Him